10 Immutable Laws of an Assumed Breach

 What we can’t assume here is that just because we don’t know about the threat or the vulnerability, it doesn’t exist.
 This law was a little more difficult for me to define.
 Essentially, unless we can show a high probability of mitigation, we need to assume that a threat or vulnerability exists for a public facing application.
 This is one of the most common ways into a network.

-Law #5: Without 2FA assume that something you know can be guessed
+Law #5: Assume that something you know can be guessed

 Law #6a: If you can’t detect who, what, when and where of an administrators actions, assume that they are malicious